suddjian/bloggjian/content/blog/vote-app-0/index.md

 We need something a little different.
 And so we come to Condorcet Voting.

-A [Condorcet Method](https://en.wikipedia.org/wiki/Condorcet_method) is a ranked-choice election simulating individual 1v1 elections between each pair of candidates.
+[Condorcet Voting](https://en.wikipedia.org/wiki/Condorcet_method) is a method of ranked-choice election simulating individual 1v1 elections between each pair of candidates.
 There are actually many methods to determine the winner, all with slightly different properties.
 It can get quite complicated, but the gist is that the candidate preferred the most overall is the winner.